• Skip to primary navigation

 Grič Tunnel

-An unexpected curiosity worth finding is the Gric Tunnel which runs underneath the southern edge of the Upper Town.
-This great long pedestrian tunnel measuring 350 meters end-to-end was built as a bomb shelter for WWII.
-Nowadays it’s completely open to the public and is a tourist attraction and event space.
+An unexpected curiosity worth finding is the Grič Tunnel, which runs underneath the southern edge of the Upper Town.
+This great long pedestrian tunnel measuring 350 meters end-to-end was built as a bomb shelter during World War II.
+Nowadays, it’s completely open to the public and is a tourist attraction and event space.
 Sure, it’s just a great big concrete tunnel, but there is something novel about cutting across town in a disused bomb shelter.

 Old tunnel from WW2 under upper town in the center of Zagreb, Croatia